Inspired by the medieval past

-We’ll show you how to cook medieval pancakes, Egarduce (sweet and sour fish), Flaumpeyns (Pork Pies) and Comadore (apple turnover) as well as recipes from the Catalan Sent Sovi collection, from the same period, with Stuffed Octopus and a medieval form of Creme Catalan!
-We’ll take the original recipes and present them with the help of Blackfriars chefs for the modern palate and introduce you to the historical period as well through films, podcasts explaining the period, the history, and how medieval people lived.
-We also have live Q&A sessions and a lively Facebook page to show-off your own creations!
+We take the original recipes and present them with the help of Blackfriars chefs for the modern palate and introduce the historical period as well through films, podcasts explaining the period, the history, and how medieval people lived.
+We also hold live Q&A sessions and a lively Facebook page to show-off your own creations!

-Steeped in history and working with the best of modern cuisine, Blackfriars 13th century former Dominican friary is the perfect virtual venue for the course.
-Chefs Chris and Craig, and owner Andy Hook, join forces with Professor Giles Gasper and colleagues from Durham University and further afield, to bring you EAT MEDIEVAL: FIT FOR A KING.
+Steeped in history and working with the best of modern cuisine, Blackfriars 13th century former Dominican friary is the perfect virtual venue for our courses.
+Chefs and restaurant-owner Andy Hook, join forces with Professor Giles Gasper and colleagues from Durham University and further afield, to bring the past to life.
 Come and join our growing online community of medieval food lovers.

-The course takes place over 5 days: 22nd-26th March and is delivered online, with a picture of live and pre-recorded events including Zoom question and answer sessions.
-Tickets are £125 a head (and discount codes apply).
+Online Courses takes place over 5 days, with pre-recorded recipe demonstrations and films, Zoom question and answer sessions, and a lively Facebook page.
+You have access to the course for at least 5 weeks after the initial week Tickets are £125 a head (and discount codes apply).
 Booking is through the Blackfriars Restaurant system, and couldn’t be easier.
-Book now!

 How we put our courses together